Fernandoleano/Fernandoleano/README.md

 ## My Projects

 Feel free to explore my GitHub repositories, where you'll find a collection of projects I've worked on.
-From web development to mobile apps, I love to showcase my skills and creativity.
+From web development to Full Stack apps, I love to showcase my skills and creativity.

 ## Let's Connect!